yugabyte/yugabyte-k8s-operator/README.md

 This command sets up the necessary Role-Based Access Control (RBAC) permissions, including the creation of cluster roles and roles within the service account.

-Here is [list of rbac roles](https://github.com/yugabyte/yugabyte-k8s-operator/blob/main/chart/templates/rbac.yaml#L37) that we required for the operator.
+This file describes the [list of rbac roles](https://github.com/yugabyte/yugabyte-k8s-operator/blob/main/chart/templates/rbac.yaml#L37) that are required for the operator to create and manage yugabytedb universes.

 ### Verifying the Installation